bfad/rope/docs/source/user_guide/views.rst

 ``rope->render`` method.
 To do this, pass a string specifying the path to the view code you wish to render.
 The path should start with a "/" which represents the "views" directory.
-You can also pass values / setup local variables for the view code by passing the method keyword parameters - the key of which will be the name of a local variable whose value is set to the value of the keyword parameter.
+You can also pass values / setup local variables for the view code by passing keyword parameters to the method - the key of which will be the name of a local variable whose value is set to the value of the keyword parameter.